Gro-Tsen/twitter-json/README.md

   `tweets-archive` (this can be overridden with the `-s` option if you're not happy).

-* Do not attempt to use `insert-daml.pl`, it is for my own internal use and will likely be of no use to anyone else (as it parses HTML from a pre-existing archive of my tweets).
+* Do not attempt to use `insert-daml.pl` or `generate-daml.pl`, they are for my own internal use and will likely be of no use to anyone else (the first parses HTML from a pre-existing archive of my tweets and the second generates an archive in such a format).

 All versions of the script allow a `-d` option to specify the database to which the script should connect (to specify the PostgreSQL server